elvis-darko/Personal-Projects/FULL CYCLE PROJECTS/fullcycleprojects.md

 ## PROJECT CATEGORY
-I group these projects into Data Analysis projects and Machine Learning.
+I group these projects into ;
+- Data Analysis projects
+- Machine Learning.

 ## TABLE OF CONTENTS